hectorhuertas/.dotfiles/README.md

 * Tmux (`Prefix ?` to show predefined comands)
   * Install tmux terminfo and change the TERM variable
   * Persistent tmux sessions
+  * Start tmux attached to the existing session, if there is one
   * Nice, useful theme/status bar
   * Keep config when sshing into remote servers
   * Enable working mouse mode: find out why selecting with double click or with drag selection acts weird/doesnt work with mouse mode on